Hero Image

 Country

 Water footprints vary between countries due to people’s consumption habits, climate, and water use practices.
-An example of this would be the areas shaded in green, depicting where the nation’s water footprint is equal to or less than the world average.
-Similarly, the countries in blue depict a higher water footprint than the world average.
-The map shows you the average national water footprint per capita (m3 / person / year) by people based on their consumption patterns.
+An example of this would be the areas shaded in blue, depicting where the nation’s water footprint is equal to or less than the world average.
+Similarly, the countries in red depict a higher water footprint than the world average.

 GWSP Digital Water Atlas (2008).
 Map 33: Water Footprint per Country (V1.0).
 Available online at http://atlas.gwsp.org.